laminlabs/lamin-docs/docs/permissions.md

 4.  **Bot accounts:** _Bot accounts_ are bots owned by an organization — not tied to a human user.
 Use them for CI pipelines, automations, and agents.
 They authenticate with API keys.
 5.  **Databases:** LaminDB instances are SQLite or Postgres databases operated through LaminDB.
 6.  **Spaces:** You can divide a LaminDB instance into multiple spaces to restrict access.
 You can manage space collaborators in the same way as instance collaborators.
 7.  **Storage locations:** Cloud storage locations hold the files behind artifacts.
-There is no standalone storage role: access is implied by a user's instance and space roles, and enforced with short-lived federated AWS credentials.
+There is no standalone storage role: for managed S3 locations, access is implied by a user's instance and space roles and enforced with short-lived federated AWS credentials.
 See [Storage permissions, federated credentials, and spaces](#storage-permissions-federated-credentials-and-spaces).

 ### Spaces